Modern Slavery Act Statement 2024

 Training

-Jacobs’ annual Code of Conduct training is required of all employees.
+All employees must complete Jacobs’ Living Our Values training, and the We Do Things Right module includes specific information on Jacobs’ Code of Conduct.
 It includes information on our commitment to respecting human rights and dignity in accordance with the U.K. and Australian Modern Slavery Acts and the United Nations Guiding Principles on Business & Human Rights, as well as our expectations of employees to act in a manner consistent with our Human Rights Policy.
 Our training for supply management professionals includes a section on our Supplier Code of Conduct, which includes human rights requirements.
-More detailed guidance is provided to employees engaged in human rights assessments during supplier pre-qualification.
-Additional modern slavery training is under review and being developed for deployment.
+Jacobs is committed to continuously improving modern slavery training offerings for employees.
+Through our unique employee learning platform, e3, we have several on-demand training modules available addressing the topic of modern slavery.
+The topics include modern slavery general concepts, how it manifests in the supply chain, as well as how to identify and report such cases.
+The training modules' difficulty level ranges from beginner to intermediate, reflecting the complexity of the subject.
+In Australia, Jacobs is engaging with a third party to produce modern slavery training videos; the videos will be accessible to all Jacobs employees with a lens of Australian regulations and drivers.

 Engagement

-We also seek to assist our clients in these areas, including by responding to client surveys in relation to Jacobs’ policies and processes, and sharing strategies and control measures to reduce human rights and modern slavery risks within their operations and supply chains.
+We respond to client surveys in relation to Jacobs’ policies and processes and share strategies and control measures to reduce human rights and modern slavery risks within our clients’ operations and supply chains.

 Our approach to assessing effectiveness